Chain method for panchromatic colorings of hypergraphs: Analysis of the algorithm

+\begin{claim} If for injective $\sigma:V\to[0;1)$ there are neither snack balls nor short edges then Algorithm 1 produces a panchromatic $r$-coloring. \end{claim}

-\begin{lemma} Let $H'=(C_1,\ldots,C_r)$ be an ordered $r$-tuple of edges in the hypergraph $H$ and none of the edges $C_1,\ldots,C_r$ are short.
+\begin{lemma} Let $H'=(C_1,\ldots,C_r)$ be an ordered $r$-tuple of edges in the hypergraph $H$.
 Then the probability of the event that $H'$ forms a snake ball and all the edges $C_1,\ldots,C_r$ are not short does not exceed

 where $s(v)$ is the number of edges of $H'$ that contain vertex $v$. \end{lemma}